eslint/eslint/docs/rules/space-unary-ops.md

 // Unary operator "++" is not followed by whitespace.
 ++foo;

-// Unary operator "--" is not preceeded by whitespace. foo--;
+// Unary operator "--" is not preceded by whitespace. foo--;

 // Unary operator "-" is not followed by whitespace.